pav3loff/Introduction-to-theory-of-computer-science-lab-assignments/README.md

 ### AUTOMATA FUNCTIONALITY DESCRIPTION BELOW ###

-Program reads automata definition from standard input.__
-Definition is given is such fashion:__
+Program reads automata definition from standard input.→→ Definition is given is such fashion:__
   -In first line input strings are given and split by "|", ex. a,b,c|b,d,e|f,g,h|t,r,w__ -In second line all the possible states are split by ",", ex. s1,s2,s3,s4,s5__